 All hazard warning luminaries required by Federal regulatory agencies except that those luminaries shall be in conformance with the federally required minimum lumen output requirement for the specific task concerned.

-Article IX.
-Condominium Development
+Article X. Condominium Development

 Pursuant to RSA 356-B:5, any use of land proposed to be held in the condominium form of ownership shall be subject to the same requirements under this Ordinance as a physically identical use of land that is not subject to the condominium form of ownership.

-Article X. Conversion to the Condominium Form of Ownership
+Article XI.
+Conversion to the Condominium Form of Ownership

 Any existing use of land that is proposed to be converted to the condominium form of ownership shall first require subdivision approval from the planning board pursuant to RSA 672:14, I. The planning board shall grant subdivision approval for the conversion, utilizing the board’s normal procedures applicable for acceptance, public hearing, review, and final decision for subdivision applications, unless the planning board finds on the record that the proposed conversion to the condominium form of ownership would likely result in an unacceptable impact on surrounding properties which is different in nature or degree from the impacts associated with the use of the land before the conversion to the condominium form of ownership.